Graham Dilley: Later career

 For the 1987 season, Dilley moved to Worcestershire.
 His new county were about to begin the most successful period in their history, winning four trophies in the next three years.
 Despite further injury problems, he proved a key bowler as Worcestershire won the 1988 and 1989 County Championships; it was during this period that he wrote, with team-mate Graeme Hick, an account of one of the title-winning seasons, entitled Hick'n'Dilley Circus.

 Dilley recorded his best match figures in a Test match at Lord's in 1988, match figures of 9/128 (comprising 5/55 and 4/73) against the West Indies, although England lost the match.
 However, Dilley's international career was beginning to wind down by the end of that season, and his final Test was at Edgbaston in the 1989 Ashes series.
 He made certain that he would not be picked again by accompanying Mike Gatting on the rebel tour to South Africa that winter.
-Unusually he finished on the winning side only twice in his 41 Test matches (the Headingley test of 1981 and that at Brisbane in 1986), the 1980s being a lean time for English cricket.
+Unusually he finished on the winning team only twice in his 41 Test matches (the Headingley test of 1981 and that at Brisbane in 1986), the 1980s being a lean time for English cricket.

 He continued to play for his county and in the 1991 season came sixth in the first-class bowling averages in domestic cricket (among bowlers who had taken a minimum of twenty wickets), taking 37 wickets at 22.24, also helping Worcestershire to win the Benson and Hedges Cup.

 However recurring injury problems led to his retirement at the end of the 1992 season.

 Post-retirement

 Dilley's move to Worcestershire denied him the financial security of a benefit season.
-After retirement from playing, he found employment as a coach, firstly for the England women's cricket team, and then accompanying the men's side on their tour to India in 2001/02.
+After retirement from playing, he found employment as a coach, firstly for the England women's cricket team, and then accompanying the men's team on their tour to India in 2001/02.
 He also worked in a coaching capacity for Zimbabwe and Scotland.
 His last position was as head coach for Loughborough University Centre of Cricketing Excellence, where he was director of cricket for 11 years.
 At Loughborough he coached, among others, Monty Panesar, James Anyon, Ruel Brathwaite, James Adams and Rob Taylor.